yext/search-headless-react/README.md

 ## Dispatch Actions with `useSearchActions`

-`useSearchActions` allows you to dispatch actions using the `AnswersHeadless` instance.
+`useSearchActions` allows you to dispatch actions using the `SearchHeadless` instance.

 These include performing searches, getting autocomplete suggestions, and adding filters.

-For a full list of capabilities see [the answers-headless docs](https://www.npmjs.com/package/@yext/answers-headless).
+For a full list of capabilities see [the search-headless docs](https://www.npmjs.com/package/@yext/search-headless).

 ```tsx
 import { useSearchActions } from '@yext/search-headless-react';